dcyoung/dcyoung.github.io/_pages/cookbook.md

 ---
-title: "Machine Learning Practioner's Guide"
+title: "Machine Learning Practitioner's Guide"
-permalink: /ml-practioners-guide/
+permalink: /ml-practitioners-guide/
 date: 2022-08-24T00:00-00:00
-excerpt: A practioner's guide to developing Machine Learning models that solve real problems.
+excerpt: A practitioner's guide to developing Machine Learning models that solve real problems.
 toc: true
 toc_sticky: true
 ---

-> Note: This guide is very much a WIP... currently an outline as of 2022-08-29
+> Note: As of 2022-08-29 this page is very much a WIP... currently just an outline.

-This is a practioner's guide to developing Machine Learning models that solve real problems.
-It is meant to serve as a personal cheatsheet/checklist and collection of snippets I like to follow when working on ML projects.
+This is a practitioner's guide to developing Machine Learning models that solve real problems.
+It focuses primarily on the processes related to deep learning models.
+It is meant to serve as a personal cheat-sheet/checklist and collection of snippets which I like to follow when working on ML projects.

 ## Know the Lifecycle